janmonschke/Bachelor-Thesis/index.md

     - Page#Index |
     - Search |
   - Drag&Drop implementation |
-  - Competitor comparison (do I need this one)
+  - [Competitor comparison (do I need this one)]
-  - Features to come / Quo vadis Salon? |
+  - Features to come / Quo vadis Salon?
   - Conclusion / Evaluation
 - Single Page Web Apps
   - Intro (why I used this approach for Salon) |
     - comparison with normal website request model |
-  - Changes |
+  - Changes / differences |
+    - urls |
+    - rendering |
     - authentication |
     - i18n | <- may remove this one
     - notifications |
-    - urls |
-    - rendering |
     - forms |
   - Benefits |
     - Speed / Efficiency |